mozilla-l10n/localizer-documentation/README.md

 * [Firefox for iOS](products/firefox_ios/README.md).
 * [Mozilla.org](products/mozilla_org/README.md).

-## Tools
+### Tools

 * [How to use Pontoon](tools/pontoon/README.md).
 * [Mercurial tips](tools/mercurial/README.md).

-## Updating the documentation
+## How to contribute

-Simply open a pull request adding the new file or updating an existing document.
-Make sure to follow [these style guidelines](https://github.com/mozilla-l10n/documentation/blob/master/misc/documentation_styleguide.md), and note that all pull requests need to be reviewed before merging.
+We use [GitHub issues](https://github.com/mozilla-l10n/localizer-documentation/issues) to track missing documentation and updates to existing pages.

-## GitBook
+In order to contribute, open a pull request in the [repository](https://github.com/mozilla-l10n/localizer-documentation), adding the new file or updating an existing document.
+Make sure to follow [these style guidelines](https://github.com/mozilla-l10n/documentation/blob/master/misc/documentation_styleguide.md), and note that all pull requests need to be reviewed before merge.

-GitBook is built automatically via Travis, and changes pushed to the gh-pages branch.
+GitBook is used to generate [these pages](https://mozilla-l10n.github.io/localizer-documentation): it’s run automatically via Travis and content pushed to the gh-pages branch.

-If you want content to appear on Gitbook, it needs to be listed in [SUMMARY.md](SUMMARY.md).
+If you want content to be available in GitBook, make sure to include a link in [SUMMARY.md](SUMMARY.md).